 What is the difference between ocular migraine and regular migraine?

-What is auratic ocular migraine?
+What is aural ocular migraine?

 Does ocular migraine cause permanent damage?